1 What are the legal sources that set out the antitrust law applicable to vertical restraints?

 Ukrainian competition laws and regulations do not specifically address this.
 Also, there is no publicly available AMC decision analysing such issues.

-- the restriction of active or passive sales to end users by members of a selective distribution system operating at the retail level of trade, without prejudice to the possibility of prohibiting a member of the system from operating out of an unauthorised place of establishment;
+• the restriction of active or passive sales to end users by members of a selective distribution system operating at the retail level of trade, without prejudice to the possibility of prohibiting a member of the system from operating out of an unauthorised place of establishment; and

 Also, any direct or indirect obligation causing the members of a selective distribution system not to sell the brands of particular competing suppliers will not be covered by the said block exemption regulation.